NCAR/crayenv/README.md

 srun -n 8 ./a.out
 EOF
 ```
-in this case some pre-processing within the container environment may be
+in this way some pre and post processing commands within the container
-performed before launching.
+environment may be inserted before and after launching.